Staff and Board of Directors

 The Center's Board of Directors includes many renowned experts on the subject of capital punishment:

 Anthony G. Amsterdam, Edward Weinfeld Professor of Law at New York University Law School.
 Mr. Amsterdam argued Furman v.
-Georgia before the U.S. Supreme Court in 1972, resulting in the overturning of the death penalty and the sparing of over 600 lives.
+Georgia before the U.S. Supreme Court in 1972, resulting in the overturning of the death penalty and the sparing of more than 600 lives.

 David J. Bradford, Partner at Jenner and Block in Chicago.
 Mr. Bradford serves as Counsel to the MacArthur Justice Center.
 He has lectured on the death penalty at the University of Chicago Law School, been active in death penalty litigation, and spoken extensively on this subject.
-Mr. Bradford was recently elected a Fellow of the American College of Trial Lawyers.
+Mr. Bradford is a Fellow of the American College of Trial Lawyers.
+He is a former President of DPIC's Board.

 David Bruck, Director of the Virginia Capital Case Clearinghouse at Washington & Lee School of Law and Federal Death Penalty Resource Counsel.
-One of the country's leading experts on the death penalty, Mr. Bruck represented Susan Smith in her capital trial in South Carolina.
+One of the country's leading experts on the death penalty, Mr. Bruck has argued seven death penalty cases in the U.S. Supreme Court.
+Among other high profile cases, Mr. Bruck represented Susan Smith in her capital trial in South Carolina.

 James W. Ellis, the Henry Weihofen Professor of Law at the Univeristy of New Mexico School of Law.
 Mr. Ellis argued for the petitioner in Atkins v.
 Virginia, the case that resulted in the exemption of the intellectually disabled from the death penalty.
 He was chosen as the "Lawyer of the Year" by the National Law Journal in 2002.

-George Kendall, Director, Public Service Initiative at Squire, Sanders & Dempsey in New York.
+George Kendall, Director, Public Service Initiative at Squire Patton Boggs in New York.
 He formerly served as Death Penalty Counsel for the NAACP Legal Defense and Educational Fund.
-Mr. Kendall has defended death penalty defendants nationwide, particularly where racism has been a factor in the prosecution.
+Mr. Kendall has defended death penalty defendants nationwide, including in the U.S. Supreme Court, particularly where racism has been a factor in the prosecution.
 He is a nationally recognized spokesman on the injustices of the death penalty.
+Mr. Kendall is President of DPIC's Board.

 John R. MacArthur, President and Publisher of Harper's Magazine.
 Mr. MacArthur is the inspiration behind the Death Penalty Information Center.
 He has written on a wide variety of social justice issues.